veski sustainable agriculture fellow

 Dr Pangzhen Zhang became an inaugural veski sustainable agriculture fellow in 2015, completing his fellowship in 2018 having developed the first model to estimate wine rotundone content from climate data.

-Pange became a member of the veski board of directors in November 2018 as a representative of the veski alumni.
+Pange became a member of the veski board of directors in November 2018 as a representative of the veski alumni and concluded his term in November 2022.

 Research title: Peppery flavour, climate and an app are key to selling Victorian Shiraz